Localizing entropy production along non-equilibrium trajectories: Results and Discussion

 Figure~\ref{fig:nBgr}(b) depicts the local entropy production using the theoretically known form of ${\bm F}({\bm x})$, while Figure~\ref{fig:nBgr}(c) shows the same obtained from solving the inference algorithm.
 As we see, there is good visual agreement between the theory and the results obtained from the inference algorithm.

 To quantify the agreement between theory and inference, Figure~\ref{fig:nBgr}(d) shows a scatter plot comparing the analytically computed and learned entropy production, summed over all beads.
 The data follow a clear linear trend with an $R^2$ value of 0.7576, with noticeably better agreement in the high-dissipation regime.
 To investigate the origin of the remaining spread, Figure~\ref{fig:nBgr}(e) shows the time-averaged entropy production of each bead.
 This reveals a separation of roughly two to three orders of magnitude between beads with high and low entropy production, and shows that the discrepancy between theory and inference is noticeably high at the low-dissipation beads.
 This can be explained by noting that, in these weakly dissipative regions, irreversible signatures are small compared to fluctuations.
 As a result, the effective signal-to-noise ratio available for training the model is strongly reduced, limiting its ability to generalize uniformly across degrees of freedom with widely separated entropy production scales.
+Note that for low-dimensional systems, however, the learning algorithm performs significantly better, as demonstrated in \textbf{Supplementary Note 2}.